johnsonzhang434/SeetGeek/docs/isaacreq.md

 - enter `test_user`'s name into element `#name`
 - Enter AAAA1111!!!! into element `#password`
 - validate that there is an `#message` element that contains the message "email/password format is incorrect"

+## Test Case R2.P.2.13 - Missing numbers
+Removed: not in sepc

 ## Test Case R2.P.2.14 - missing uppercase